Evil Dead: A Fistful of Boomstick

 Evil Dead: A Fistful of Boomstick is an action hack and slash video game developed by VIS Entertainment and published by THQ.
-It was released for the PlayStation 2 and Xbox, and based on the movie trilogy The Evil Dead.
+It was released for the PlayStation 2 and Xbox, and based on the film trilogy The Evil Dead.
 It is set eleven years after the events of Army of Darkness, and three years after Jenny (Ash's girlfriend from Evil Dead: Hail to the King), was killed in a bus crash.
 Bruce Campbell returns to voice Ash, and the voices for supporting characters are provided by several notable voice actors, including Debi Mae West, Rob Paulsen and Tom Kenny.

 Plot

-The game begins three years after the events of "Hail to the King".
+The game begins three years after the events of Hail to the King.
 Ash Williams is telling the story of his battles with the Necronomicon Ex-Mortis to an Asian man, and then starts to tell the story of how he ended up with the man in the first place through a series of flashbacks.